AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/reports.md

 ## Types of reports {#typesofreports}

-Adobe Captivate Prime supports four major types of reports such as completion, time spent, skills, and effectiveness.
+Adobe Learning Manager supports four major types of reports such as completion, time spent, skills, and effectiveness.
 You can use the following report types to generate reports of 300+ variations:

 * Course delivery statistics for learners
 * Effectiveness of courses report